ContosoBikeRental/BikeSharingSampleApp/README.md

     1. Refresh the page in the browser.
 Our problem bike is filtered out!
 Notice how seeing the updated behavior is fast - the container image didn't need to be recreated; instead, the updated code was synced directly to the running container and `nodemon` was restarted (for compiled languages like C# or Java then a re-compilation is kicked off inside the container instance).
     1. Notice that if we remove the `john.s.` prefix in the browser's URL, then we see the original behavior (our modified `bikes` service in `dev/john` is not hit).

 Our next step would be to continue testing our fix, then commit and push to the source repo.
-If we have a CI/CD pipeline set up, we can have triggered to update the team's baseline (the 'dev' namespace).
-At that point, everyone working in our AKS cluster will automatically see the fixed behavior (this is another benefit of working in a shared team cluster, because the team always work with up to date dependencies).
+If we have a CI/CD pipeline set up, it will be triggered to update the team's baseline (the 'dev' namespace).
+At that point, everyone working in our AKS cluster will automatically see the updated behavior (this is another benefit of working in a shared team cluster, because the team always work with up to date dependencies).

 ## Clean up cloud resources
 Delete the AKS cluster's **resource group** to permanently delete all Azure resources created in this walkthrough.